basnijholt/tuitorial/README.md

 #### `create_bullet_point_chapter`

 This helper function simplifies the creation of chapters that present information in a bullet-point format.
-Each step in the generated chapter will highlight a different bullet point.
+It automatically generates the code content from the list of bullet points, and each step in the generated chapter will highlight a different bullet point.

 <details>
 <summary><b>Python</b></summary>